PaddlePaddle/PaddleDetection/docs/advanced_tutorials/MODEL_TECHNICAL_en.md

 snapshot_epoch: 5
 weights: output/yolov3_darknet53_270e_coco/model_final
 ```
-As you can see, the modules in the configuration file are clearly divided into optimizer, network structure, and Reader modules, with the exception of the common dataset configuration and runtime configuration.
-Rich optimizers, learning rate adjustment strategies, preprocessing operators, etc., are supported in Paddle Detection, so most of the time you don't need to write the optimizer and reader-related code, just configure it in the configuration file.
+As you can see, the modules in the configuration file are clearly divided into optimizer, network structure, and reader modules, with the exception of the common dataset configuration and runtime configuration.
+Rich optimizers, learning rate adjustment strategies, preprocessing operators, etc., are supported in PaddleDetection, so most of the time you don't need to write the optimizer and reader-related code, just configure it in the configuration file.
 Therefore, the main purpose of adding a new model is to build the network structure.

 In `ppdet/modeling/`, all of the Paddle Detection network structures are defined and combined in the form of components.
 The main components of the network structure are as follows:
 ```